zhouhoujun/tsioc/packages/cli/README.md

-# packaged @ts-ioc/cli
+# packaged @tsdi/cli
-`@ts-ioc/cli` is project build pack tools cli, base on AOP, Ioc container, via @ts-ioc. file stream pipes activities.
+`@tsdi/cli` is project build pack tools cli, base on AOP, Ioc container, via @tsdi. file stream pipes activities.

 This repo is for distribution on `npm`.
 The source for this module is in the [main repo](https://github.com/zhouhoujun/tsioc/blob/master/packages/cli#readme).